-The case manager, through the person-centered planning process, assists the individual and responsible party to plan the services that reflect the individual's personal preferences, choices and safeguards their health and welfare.
-Additionally, case managers ensure that the individual is receiving services in accordance with the person-centered plan throughout the Waiver year and especially during the face-to-face monthly monitoring visits.
-It is often times during these visits, along with the quarterly PCP reviews, that the case managers can determine whether services are or are not provided in the best interest of the person.
-If a case manager suspects that services are not provided in the "best interests" of the beneficiary, they can report the finding to DHCF's LTCA for review and guidance by DHCF's Office of the General Counsel.
-Case managers are also required to report instance of abuse or neglect to Adult Protective Services.
-Additionally, the LTCA's oversight and monitoring unit randomly reviews cases where the legal guardian provides services to ensure that services are being provided in accordance with the PCP.
-Case Managers plan services through the person-centered planning process and the person-centered plan (PCP) identifies goals and related services.
-The PCP is reviewed by DHCF or its designee for issuing the prior-authorization for the services.
-Case managers conduct monthly visit to ensure that services are furnished and addressing the person's needs.
-If service deficiencies are noted, case managers identify and resolve them.
-If service change is needed, PCP is amended to reflect the changes.
-Additionally, DHCF's oversight and monitoring Division reviews randomly selected cases on a quarterly basis to ensure that services were rendered in accordance with the ISP and in the best interest of the individual.
+The case manager or D-SNP ICT, through the person-centered planning process, assists the individual and responsible party to plan the services that reflect the individual's personal preferences, choices and safeguards their health and welfare.
+Additionally, the case managers or D-SNP ICT ensure that the individual is receiving services in accordance with the PCSP throughout the Waiver year and especially during the face-to-face monthly monitoring visits.
+It is often times during these visits, along with the quarterly PCSP reviews, that the case managers or D-SNP ICT can determine whether services are or are not provided in the best interest of the person.
+If a case manager suspects that services are not provided in the best interests of the beneficiary, they can report the finding to DHCF's LTCA for review and guidance by DHCF's Office of the General Counsel.
+Case managers or D-SNP ICTs are also required to report instance of abuse or neglect to Adult Protective Services.
+Additionally, the LTCA's oversight and monitoring unit randomly reviews cases where the legal guardian provides services to ensure that services are being provided in accordance with the PCSP.
+Case Managers or D-SNP ICTs plan services through the person-centered planning process and the PCSP identifies goals and related services.
+The PCSP is reviewed by DHCF or its designee for issuing the prior-authorization for the services.
+Case managers or D-SNP ICTs conduct monthly visit to ensure that services are furnished and addressing the person's needs.
+If service deficiencies are noted, case managers or D-SNP ICTs identify and resolve them.
+If service change is needed, the PCSP is amended to reflect the changes.
+Additionally, DHCF's oversight and monitoring Division reviews randomly selected cases on a quarterly basis to ensure that services were rendered in accordance with the PCSP and in the best interest of the individual.
 Discovery/remediation is generated for deficiencies identified and followed upon until issue resolution.
 The cases that are suspected of fraud are referred to DHCF's Program Integrity Division for further review and audit.